ncatlab/nlab-content/pages/251.md

 ### Double bicategories

 One way to define a double category which is "weak in both directions" is a [[double bicategory]].
-Double bicategories were defined in Dominic Verity's thesis, which unfortunately is unpublished and not available in electronic form.
-However, the definition can be found in Jeffrey Morton's paper [Double bicategories and double cospans](http://arxiv.org/abs/math/0611930).
+Double bicategories were defined in [[Dominic Verity]]'s thesis.
+The definition can also be found in Jeffrey Morton's paper [Double bicategories and double cospans](http://arxiv.org/abs/math/0611930).

 The definition of double bicategory takes as given two ordinary [[bicategories]], representing the vertical and horizontal bicategories, together with a set of squares which is "acted on" by both of these.
 In the basic definition, there is no requirement that the 2-cells in the vertical (resp. horizontal) bicategory be exactly those squares whose vertical (resp. horizontal) 1-cell boundaries are identities, but such an axiom can easily be added.